Skip to content

 ?T("This is an example module.")}.

 Now you have two ways to compile and install the module: If you compiled ejabberd from source code, you can copy that source code file with all the other ejabberd source code files, so it will be compiled and installed with them.
-If you installed some compiled ejabberd package, you can create your own module dir, see Managing Your Own Modules.
+If you installed some compiled ejabberd package, you can create your own module dir, see Add Your Module.

 You can enable your new module by adding it in the ejabberd config file.
 Adding the following snippet in the config file will integrate the module in ejabberd module lifecycle management.
 It means the module will be started at ejabberd launch and stopped during ejabberd shutdown process: